-Cheating is any attempt to receive assistance in the completion of an assignment or exam from other people, printed or online materials, or any electronic device without the permission of the professor.
+Cheating is any attempt to receive assistance in the completion of an assignment or exam from other people, printed or online materials, artificial intelligence, or any electronic device without the permission of the professor.
 This definition applies not only to activities within the examination room (e.g., copying from another student's paper, using a cheat sheet), but also to any attempt to obtain copies of examination questions without the faculty member's consent, including attempts to obtain them from students taking the exam at an earlier time or in a previous semester.
-It also includes submitting questions to web tutoring services to obtain answers before or during an exam.
+It also includes submitting questions to online services to obtain answers before or during an exam.

 In the case of open-book or open-resource exams, the instructor will indicate which sources are acceptable and which are not.
 If, for example, the instructor says that only the textbook is to be used in an open-book exam, consulting websites or other resources will count as academic dishonesty.
-Likewise, even if the instructor permits students to consult other sources, copying and pasting verbatim from the source (rather than using the source to arrive at your own answer) is a form of plagiarism and is also a violation.
+Furthermore, even if the instructor permits students to consult other sources, copying and pasting verbatim from the source (rather than using the source to arrive at your own answer) is a form of plagiarism and is also a violation.
+If you are unsure which resources are permissible during an open-book exam, ask your professor.